iterative/dvc.org/content/docs/command-reference/import.md

   file or directory.
 The data hash is not calculated when this option is used, only the import metadata is saved to the `.dvc` file.
-It can be useful to skip the download if the file or directory already exists locally, for example, along with `dvc commit` to record its hash value in the `.dvc` file.
+It can be useful to skip the download if the file or directory already exists locally, for example, along with `dvc commit` to store it in the cache and record its hash value in the `.dvc` file.

 - `--desc <text>` - user description of the data (optional).
 This doesn't affect any DVC operations.